Reviews You Can Rely On

 Not compatible with front fenders

 The Thule T2 Pro XTR is a top pick for a hitch-mounted bike rack, and it's evolved to be better than ever.
-The rack can safely transport a wide variety of bikes, from featherweight carbon fiber road bikes to heavy electric mountain bikes (up to 60lbs per tray).
+The rack can safely transport various bikes, from featherweight carbon fiber road bikes to heavy electric mountain bikes (up to 60 lbs per tray).
 Thule has paid attention to details, making features such as the approachable loading height and quick lock wheel clamps that close with one hand.
-The load arms clamp down on your front wheel and a strap holds your rear wheel in place.
-It's not quite as easy to load as the Kuat Piston models but still quite user friendly.
+The load arms clamp down on your front wheel, and a strap holds your rear wheel in place.
+It's not quite as easy to load as the Kuat Piston models, but it's still quite user-friendly.
 The wheel trays are wide and accommodate tires up to 5" and wheels from 20" to 29".
-Thule moved the tilt-release mechanism to the end of the main support arm which makes it easy to tilt the rack and access your vehicle.
+Thule moved the tilt-release mechanism to the end of the main support arm, which makes it easy to tilt the rack and access your vehicle.
 If you need to carry more than two bikes, we can recommend adding the 2-Bike Add-On to the T2 Pro.

-The T2 Pro XTR isn't exacty cheap; it's also large and weighs 51 pounds, with a sizable storage footprint.
+The T2 Pro XTR isn't exactly cheap; it's also large and weighs 51 pounds, with a sizable storage footprint.
 We've previously tested the T2 Pro XT version; the T2 Pro XTR is the updated model, which is nearly identical except for two small wheels that aid in moving the rack around to put into storage.
-This is an excellent hitch mount rack that is user friendly and expandable.
-It has a fair bit of plastic that may affect its durability but we've had no issues.
+This is an excellent hitch mount rack that is user-friendly and expandable.
+It has a fair bit of plastic that may affect its durability, but we've had no issues.

 Long-Term Thoughts: We've had this rack on a number of vehicles since 2019 and still think it's fantastic.
 It has been a drama-free companion on countless expeditions and has not let us down.
 Lubricating the load arms and pivots each spring has helped ours maintain its smooth functionality.
-It looks a little beat up and the plastic part have oxidized to a dull grey color but nothing has broken or failed.
+It looks a little beat up, and the plastic part has oxidized to a dull grey color, but nothing has broken or failed.

 Read more: Thule T2 Pro XTR review